 3. Reduce the opportunity for an offender to start a fire

-If an arsonist intent on causing damage is unable to enter the premises then the opportunity to light a tyre on the outside of the building is often exploited.
+If an arsonist intent on causing damage is unable to enter the premises then the opportunity to light a fire on the outside of the building is often exploited.
 In many circumstances willful damage can get out of hand.
 For this reason, it is important that the opportunity to ignite combustible material is eliminated.

 - Refuse containers should ideally be placed in a secure compound or alternatively secured by a padlock and chain to a post sited no less than 8 metres from the building to prevent them being moved against the building.

-- Many schools are involved in re-cycling or fundraising initiatives where newspapers, clothing and other materials are collected.
+- Many schools are involved in recycling or fundraising initiatives where newspapers, clothing and other materials are collected.
 Recycling bins should be located at least 8 metres from the building in secure compounds, and collections made regularly to avoid a build up.

 - Sheds and other storage facilities for sports and play equipment should be sited at least 8 metres away from the main building.
 This will avoid fire spread from such buildings involving the whole school.